HarshKapadia2/dotfiles/README.md

                 - Run `source $HOME/.bashrc` after enabling and disabling to make changes reflect in the current terminal.

-                Requirement: Optional

         --hhtop
                 Enable a wrapper utility for htop ( https://htop.dev ).

-                The utility sets different htoprc files depending on the number of online CPUs and columns in the terminal.
+                The utility installs htop and sets different htoprc files depending on the number of online CPUs and columns in the terminal.
 Refer to https://github.com/HarshKapadia2/dotfiles/tree/main/hhtop
                 for detailed information.

+                Requirement: Optional

                 NOTE:
                 - This utility is not installed by default.